On a local-global principle for quadratic twists of abelian varieties: Generalities

 \section{Generalities}

-In this section we derive some properties that any pair abelian varieties~$A$ and~$A'$ for which \eqref{equation: main condition} holds must necessarily satisfy.
+We will derive some properties that~$A$ and~$A'$ must satisfy in case \eqref{equation: main condition} holds.
 First we record some elementary consequences of Faltings isogeny theorem \cite{Fal83}; then we describe some implications of a theorem of Rajan; finally we explain the connection of our problem to the theory of Sato--Tate groups and derive some consequences of their classification for abelian surfaces.